Teygeta/Project_Start2Impact_JS_Advanced/README.md

 <img src="./src/img/App_Screen.png" width="400" style="border-radius: 10px" alt="App_screen"/>

+## The project
+This project was realised during the course of study I am doing through the Start2Impact platform, in order to certify the skills learnt.
+It represents a web application developed with JavaScript that aims to help people search for specific books based on the category entered.

 ## Goals:
 * Manage API calls to external services and retrieve the necessary data.
 * Use Webpack to deploy the file.